wincle626/LidarCameraTest/README.md

 # LidarCameraTest
-Test code for single Lidar and Camera data aquiring and visualization.
+Test code for single MUEAVI Lidar and Camera data aquiring and visualization.